 Today, Big Creek Lumber’s mill cuts, planes and processes approximately 100,000 board feet of lumber each day.
 The company employs approximately 200 employees at seven locations.
 The Davenport location includes manufacturing, wholesale, maintenance shop, forestry and administration facilities.
-Big Creek Lumber also operates five Pro Dealer retail yards in Santa Cruz, Watsonville, Paso Robles, Atwater and Half Moon Bay that provide a comprehensive selection of lumber and building materials and services to professional contractors and homeowners.
+Big Creek Lumber also operates six Pro Dealer retail yards in Santa Cruz, Watsonville, Paso Robles, Atwater, Vallejo and Half Moon Bay that provide a comprehensive selection of lumber and building materials and services to professional contractors and homeowners.
 Big Creek Lumber now owns timberland in Santa Cruz, Santa Clara and San Mateo counties, and manages land for a number of other private landowners.

 Since Joshua Grinnell’s arrival on Big Creek in 1869, his descendants have recognized their important relationship with the land they steward.
 From it, the McCrary family receives its livelihood, identity and lifestyle.
 The success of the business allows them to retain the land and maintain its nearly natural state.
 This conscientious stewardship is one of the main reasons Big Creek Lumber has been widely recognized for its strong environmental ethics.
 Throughout the past 70-plus years, Big Creek Lumber has taken the initiative to find solutions to the environmental and aesthetic concerns frequently associated with logging and has been a leader in setting standards for responsible forestry practices.
 Big Creek Lumber has been the recipient of many awards acknowledging these efforts, including the prestigious Francis H. Raymond Award in recognition of outstanding contributions to forestry in California and the California Department of Fish & Game Private Sector Award in recognition of outstanding wildlife achievement.